jhartshorn/pingdisco/README.md

-# NetVis - Network Visualization Tool
+# PingDisco - Network Discovery Tool

 A lightweight Go-based network discovery tool that scans local subnets to identify active devices and their hostnames.